juliancabezas/webpage/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Publicaciones Recientes" subtitle = ""
+title = "Publicaciones Seleccionadas" subtitle = "Algo de mi trabajo científico"

 # Order that this section will appear in.
-weight = 20
+weight = 30

 # Number of publications to list.
 count = 10